AquaBera/docs/Introduction/README.md

 - **Liquidity as Security**: Berachain’s core innovation ties network stability to real asset deployment in liquidity pools.
 - **Gauge Voting**: Validators and $BGT holders decide how and where to direct emissions.
 By winning gauge votes, tokens gain stronger rewards for their pools—fueling deeper liquidity.
-- **$poAQUA & Bribes**: AquaAscend dedicates $poAQUA to selected token gauges, making your pool more attractive to Berachain’s validator community.
+- **$poAQUA & Bribes**: AquaBribe dedicates $poAQUA to selected token gauges, making your pool more attractive to Berachain’s validator community.

-### 2.2 AquaAscend & $poAQUA
+### 2.2 AquaBribe & $poAQUA

-- **Exclusive Bribe Budget**: Projects in AquaAscend get a portion of **$poAQUA** assigned to their liquidity.
+- **Exclusive Bribe Budget**: Projects in AquaBribe get a portion of **$poAQUA** assigned to their liquidity.
 This heightens yield potential for liquidity providers—pulling more capital in.
 - **Alignment with Validators**: Because $poAQUA is redeemable for Aegis LP (increasingly composed of $HONEY over time), validators have **long-term incentives** to hold or distribute $poAQUA, rather than dumping it.
 - **Fostering Early Growth**: By auto-redirecting bribes to your pool, it wins more gauge votes, ensuring strong, sustainable liquidity from day one.